Uniform tail entropy for real analytic maps: Introduction

-\begin{Rem}Here the function $a(t)$ depends on the dimension of $M$, independent of the particular $f$. \end{Rem} Applying Theorem 2.4 of \cite{Bow72b}, we have the following corollary that gives the approximating rate of $\vep-$entropy $h(f,\vep)$ in the calculation of topological entropy. \begin{maincor} Let $M$ be a compact analytic manifold.
-There is a function $a(t): \mathbb{R}^+\to \mathbb{R}^+$ approaching to $0$ as $t\to 0$ such that, for any analytic map $f$ of $M$ there exists $C>0$ satisfying that for any $\vep>0$,
+\end{main} \begin{Rem}The constant $C(f)$ in Theorem \ref{Thm1} can be chosen locally uniformly with respect to the complexification topology on the set of real analytic maps(its definition will be given in the proof). \end{Rem} Noting that $h(f)-h(f,\vep)\leq h^{*}(f,\vep)$ , by Theorem 2.4 of \cite{Bow72b}, we have the following corollary that gives the approximation rate of $\vep-$entropy $h(f,\vep)$ in the calculation of topological entropy. \begin{maincor} Let $M$ be a compact real analytic manifold of finite dimension.
+There is a function $a: (0,+\infty)\to [0,+\infty)$ with $\lim_{t\to 0} a(t)=0$ depending only on the dimension of $M$ such that, for any real analytic map $f$ of $M$ there exists $C(f)>0$ such that for any $\vep>0$,

 \end{maincor}